stacs-cp/unified-planning/experiments/README.md

 # Experiments

-This directory contains a collection of classical planning problems implemented using the Unified Planning framework with our proposed extensions.
+This directory contains a collection of planning problems implemented using the Unified Planning framework with our proposed extensions.
 Each folder corresponds to a specific domain and includes:
 - A **handcrafted model** (in PDDL)
 - One or more **extended models** (in Python) using different compilation strategies